It is our declared goal to ensure product safety and consumer safety for all of our product groups and to go beyond legal requirements.

 The fashion industry is the second most polluting industry, just behind oil.
 25 % of the world’s chemicals are used for fashion production.
 We are working to meet this challenge which is why there is a clear strategy for the management of chemicals at VAUDE.

-Switching from RSL to MRSL is a major step.
+The introduction of an M/RSL is a big step.
 While compliance with limit values was previously observed in finished products only, it is now required throughout the entire manufacturing process including the production of yarns, weaving, dyes, coating/lamination and further finishing steps.
 This is quite a big step for us, and we also need the cooperation of our supply chain.
 However, we will continue to follow this path, as it will help us achieve great improvement for the people and the environment near our production sites.
-The VAUDE MRSL is the basis of our business relationships for all materials used, such as fabrics, components and packaging materials.
+For all materials used, such as substances, ingredients and packaging material, VAUDE M/RSL is the basis of the business relationship.

 The limits and prohibitions of individual substances listed in the VAUDE MRSL go far beyond legal requirements (REACH) and the requirements of other textile standards.